wmalab/DiffGR/README.md

 ```

-genom.start: the starting locus of genomic region
+genom.start            the starting locus of genomic region

-genom.end: the end locus of genomic region
+genom.end              the end locus of genomic region

-condition.type: the type if candidate genomic region belonging to.
+condition.type         the type if candidate genomic region belonging to.
                        1:single-TAD, 2: Hierachical-TAD, 3: Alternating-TAD

-detect.result: the differential testing result for corresponding genomic region.
+detect.result          the differential testing result for corresponding genomic region.
                        1:Differential 0:Non-differential
 ```

 # Sample Data